 In the context of the COVID-19 health crisis, the implementation of appropriate health and safety measures will be at the heart of the recovery of the tourism sector.
-Global information about Airbnb’s enhanced cleaning protocol can be found in general info about hosting places to stay.
+Global information about Airbnb’s 5-step enhanced cleaning process can be found in general info about hosting places to stay.

 Key recommendations on cleaning

 - You can find more information from the World Health Organization’s Russian Federation- Response to Covid-19 pandemic page

 - For cleaning and disinfection guidelines, recommendations from the European Centre for Disease Prevention and Control